sitegeist/Sitegeist.Origami/README.md

 ## Introduction

 Neos CMS / Flow framework package that optimizes generated thumbnail images (jpg, png, gif, svg and more) for web presentation.

-Original files of the editors are never affected since copies are always created for thumbnails.
+The original files of the editors are never affected since copies are always created for thumbnails.

-The optimisation is executed asynchronously by a jobrunner later and not during page-creation.
-The image is imediately available in unoptimzed fashion but is optimized afterwards.
-From that point on the optized image will be served.
+The optimization is executed asynchronously by a jobrunner and not during page-creation.
+The image is imediately available in unoptimzed fashion.
+After optimization the new image-file will be served without changing the image-url.

-By default this package is using `jpegtran`, `optipng`, `gifsicle` and `svgo` for the optimizations but the exact optimization command for eacvh format can be configured via settings.
+By default this package is using `jpegtran`, `optipng`, `gifsicle` and `svgo` but the exact command for each format can be configured via settings.

-Should work with Linux, FreeBSD, OSX, SunOS & Windows (only tested Linux & FreeBSD so far).

-Compatible with Neos 3.x+ / 4.x+
+Should work with Linux, FreeBSD, OSX, Compatible with Neos 3.x+ / 4.x+

 ## Installation

-### Image Optimization tools

-Requires npm (node.js) to work out of the box, although binaries can also be installed manually without it.

-`composer require "sitegeist/origami" "dev-master"`
+Sitegeist.Origami is available via packagist.
+Just add "sitegeist/origami" : "~1.0" to the require section of the composer.json or run `composer require sitegeist/origami`.
+We use semantic-versioning so every breaking change will increase the major-version number.

+### Image-Optimization Tools

-Ensure the image manipulation libraries `jpegtran` (JPG), `optipng` (PNG), `gifsicle` (GIF) and `svgo` (SVG) are installed globally.
+Ensure the image manipulation libraries `jpegtran` (JPG), `optipng` (PNG), `gifsicle` (GIF) and `svgo` (SVG) are available on the server.
-Libraries can be skipped if desired, just make sure to disable those mimetypes.

-Alternatively install them globally using `npm`:
+You can install the libraries globally using `npm`:

 ```
 npm install -g jpegtran-bin optipng-bin gifsicle svgo